Skip to content

 Removal of all related models in one call.

-Like remove by default clear() nulls the ForeigKey column on child model (all, not matter if they are loaded or not).
+Like with remove, by default, clear() nulls the ForeigKey column on child model (all, not matter if they are loaded or not).

 1